Business On Board

 “While we were preparing for board service, what I took away from the program applies to my leadership style in all capacities.
 What I found most interesting was learning about board dynamics and people management.
 To ensure progress with the organization’s interest in mind, it is important that boards are clear on how best to utilize their strengths, talents, and connections through formal and informal support.
 I enjoyed the opportunity to grow my network and learn from those in the cohort who served on boards or had board experience.”

-Joseph Mukurazia
+Joseph Mukurazita

 Director, Investment Strategy & Advice, Private Wealth Management, SEI